freddan88/fredrik.leemann.data/linux/_tutorials/debian/debian-minimal-install/debian-i3-tutorial.md

 **Install and start spice-vdagent if you are using a VM in example KVM**

-> This service needs to autostart through some configuration file
+> This service needs to autostart through some configuration-file

 ```bash
 sudo apt install spice-vdagent -y && sudo /etc/init.d/spice-vdagent start